-Warsaw, Poland – A month after its bitter-sweet win in local elections, Poland’s ruling Law and Justice party is losing grounds on several fronts and facing growing pressure, both at home and abroad.
+Warsaw, Poland – A month after its bitter-sweet win in local elections, the Polish ruling Law and Justice party is losing grounds on several fronts and facing growing pressure, both at home and abroad.

 Backing out of its flagship Supreme Court reform